emm-garzon/DM-Specs_Capstone/README.md

 # CAPSTONE || Web Development Specialization

-Using HTML Canvas to render graphics, and ReactJS to build out the UI, **'SWORDS, SORCERY, and SUCH'** is a match-3 game where the player's objective is to drag tiles across the game board and create matches of 3 or 4 tiles.
+Using ReactJS to house game components, and build out the overall UI, **'SWORDS, SORCERY, and SUCCOTASH'** is a match-3 game where the player's objective is to drag tiles across the game board and create matches of 3 or 4 tiles.
+All game logic is written in vanilla JavaScript, without the use or aid of a gaming library (ie. Kaboom) or a gaming framework (ie. Phaser).

+_NOTE: I am not against use of such technologies - they were simply not employed in the construction of this project._

 # Main Features (game-logic):